johnmmason/johnmmason/README.md

 👋🏼 Hi, i'm @johnmmason!
-🎓 I'm studying Computational Engineering at UT Austin.
+👔 I work as a business analyst at Capital One.
 📊 I'm passionate about data science and analytics.
-👔 After graduation, I will be joining Capital One full-time as a Business Analyst.
 📬 You can [connect with me on LinkedIn](https://www.linkedin.com/in/jmatthewmason/).

 <!---